awsdocs/aws-license-manager-user-guide/doc_source/user-based-subscriptions-disassociate-users.md

 1. In the left navigation pane, under **User\-based subscriptions**, choose **User association**\.

-1. Select the instance you want to disassociate users from\.
+1. Select the instance that you want to disassociate users from\.

 1. Select the user names to disassociate, then choose **Disassociate users**\.